 What is a Wetland?

-A wetland is place with water at or near the surface for a significant part of the growing season.
+A wetland is a place with water at or near the surface for a significant part of the growing season.
 Soils have formed in water saturated conditions allowing for special plants adapted to growing in this wet environment.

 Wetlands are among the most productive ecosystems in the world, comparable to rain forests and coral reefs.
 An immense variety of species of microbes, plants, insects, amphibians, reptiles, birds, fish and mammals can be part of a wetland ecosystem.
 Physical and chemical features such as climate, landscape shape (topology), geology and the movement and abundance of water help to determine the plants and animals that inhabit each wetland.
 The complex, dynamic relationships among the organisms inhabiting the wetland environment are referred to as food webs.